theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 The fields are described here:

 * **Major** - A major redesign has occurred.
-Changes in this number typically denote a backwards compatability issue.
+Changes in this number typically denote a backwards compatibility issue.
 * **Minor** - Significant improvements were made.
 * **Patch** - Bug fixes.
 * **Release** - Changes in packaging code / how the code was deployed.